Gospel of Grace Ministries

 Philippians 3:7-9 “But what things were gain to me, those I counted loss for Christ.
 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, And be found in Him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith.”

-Godly sorrow over sin is that continual aspect of repentance whereby a saved sinner constantly sees his own sinfulness in his character and conduct.
-This is seen in order to constantly realize that his only hope for salvation and forgiveness is the blood of Christ and His righteousness imputed.
+Godly sorrow over sin is a continual aspect of repentance whereby a saved sinner constantly sees his own sinfulness in his character and conduct.
+This is seen to constantly realize that his only hope for Salvation, forgiveness, and assurance is the blood of Christ and His righteousness imputed.

 Psalm 130:3-4 “ If You, LORD, should mark iniquities, O Lord, who shall stand?
 But there is forgiveness with You, that You may be feared.”